 Luckily, Spoonflower designer Jeanetta Gonzales is here to share a few simple tricks to help guide you on your way to successful product design.
 Jeanetta’s designs have been featured on products in stores like Nordstrom, Wayfair and Home Goods and over the years she’s learned how to effectively work with scale.
 We can’t wait for you to try out her tips.

 Scale is important to consider when designing for products.
 Depending on the item you are creating, the scale of the pattern will:

 - Dictate the overall look and feel (for example elegant vs. graphic)

 - Complement (or compete with) the other patterns it is paired with

 - Make a bold statement or understated accent

 The surface area an item is placed on helps determine the scale of the pattern.
 Items such as a duvet cover on a bed, a curtain on a large window and wallpaper in a room have larger surface areas and require patterns in a bigger scale.

-Items such as gift wrap, tea towels and dinner napkins cover a smaller surface area such as boxes and a place setting and their patterns have a smaller scale.
-By comparing a wallpaper swatch, gift wrap roll and a placemat featuring my design Wildwood Blooms, I will discuss how to keep scale in mind when designing for Spoonflower and Roostery.
+Items such as tea towels and dinner napkins cover a smaller surface area such as boxes and a place setting and their patterns have a smaller scale.
+By comparing a wallpaper swatch and a placemat featuring my design Wildwood Blooms, I will discuss how to keep scale in mind when designing for Spoonflower and Roostery.

 Designing for Wallpaper